 PrivateVPN, true to its name, is one of the safest VPNs out there.
 Your data will be locked down with military-grade 2048-bit encryption with AES-256 encryption, meaning any sensitive information will be protected.
 Specific encryption protocols include OpenVPN, PPTP, and the very fast (but slightly less secure) L2TP.
 In addition, the zero-logging policy on all traffic ensures that your (and your business’s) privacy is never threatened while you’re using Office.
 Additional features include an automatic kill switch and DNS leak protection which will alert you should your connection ever be interrupted.

 In addition to top-of-the-line security, PrivateVPN offers a great range of basic features and extras.
-While PrivateVPN’s server network is smaller than other services on our list, the nodes are still distributed across 52 countries and are incredibly powerful, both in terms of bandwidth and speed.
+While PrivateVPN’s server network is smaller than other services on our list, its 150 servers are distributed across 60+ countries, and are incredibly powerful, both in terms of bandwidth and speed.
 This means you get the same kind of speed and low latency you’d enjoy on industry-leading VPNs with smaller networks.
 Moreover, bandwidth, speed, and server switches are all unlimited so you can use this service for as long as you choose to work.

 In addition to all of the above, PrivateVPN lets you connect up to 6 different devices simultaneously: enough for a small office This makes PrivateVPN ideal for corporate Office 365 and Outlook life.
 The best part, however, is the option to do a free remote setup to help you save time.